drafts of creative writing

 (dedicated to Leah and Grace)

 Wednesday evenings, I spend them rapt in conversation with friends.
 Our words pile into a tower above us, stretching through trees that hover protectively to catch the shifting light in our voices.
 Religion, body image, womanhood, post-colonialism, our sense of daylight evaporates as ideas race through us.
-Eventually, we awaken to the dryness of our voices, buried in nightfall and mosquito bites.
+Eventually, we awaken to the dryness of our voices, sprinkled with mosquito bites and buried in nightfall.